 - sun dry or roast the spices in a pan or oven.

-- while using cinnamon, use the true cinnamon (ceylon cinnamon) and not cassia. to know how to find the difference, you can read this post here.
+- while using cinnamon, use the true cinnamon (ceylon cinnamon) and not cassia. kindly search on google to know the difference between true cinnamon and cassia.

 few more spice powder recipes for you!